-- Ensure that new teachers have access to important math resources such as Math 44 - Use math literature to help students connect math concepts to real-life math - Revive school leadership Math Literacy Committee - Provide math remedial support for students deemed to be 'at risk' - Engage students in their own learning through the demonstration of meta-cognition; knowledge about when and how to use particular strategies for learning or for problem solving - Strategies (i.e., Talking oneself through their thinking process) - Have the Math Literacy Committee provide ideas of teaching and assessment strategies to support teachers - Use professional development during staff collaboration days, lunch and learns, and staff meetings to promote best practices for math strategies - Include all students in the selected cohort(s) - A primary cohort, grade two, and an intermediate cohort, grade five, are chosen for the next three years beginning in 2014-2015 and ending in 2016-2017
+- Engage students in their own learning through the demonstration of meta-cognition; knowledge about when and how to use particular strategies for learning or for problem solving strategies (i.e., Talking oneself through their thinking process) - Have the Math Literacy Committee provide ideas of teaching and assessment strategies to support teachers - Use professional development during staff collaboration days, lunch and learns, professional development, and staff meetings to promote best practices for math strategies - Include all students in the selected cohort(s) - The primary cohorts, Kindergarten and grade two, and the intermediate cohort, grade five, will continue to be followed for the next three years beginning in 2014-2015 and ending in 2016-2017

-Previous School Plan Goal 3: To increase the level of Grade Seven Student engagement and connection to secondary school
+Previous School Plan Goal 3: To improve students' transition to secondary school.

-Objective 3.1 To increase the number of Grade Seven Students reporting that they feel confident (positive) about their transition to secondary school as measured by locally developed questionnaire
+Objective 3.1 To increase the number of Grade Seven Students reporting that they feel confident/prepared about their transition to secondary school as measured by the locally developed surveys from both the Handsworth Family Of Schools (FOS) for French Immersion students and the Carson Graham FOS for English students.